 - Learn from reviews

 Now that you have done some initial research, it’s time to go beyond the theoretical and get into the practical.
 And the best way to do this is to focus on customers.
-Take the example of a site like Amazon or any ecommerce platform with its own customers reviews – these reviews offer a fascinating insight into what customers liked and what they didn’t.
+Take the example of a site like Amazon or any eCommerce platform with its own customers reviews – these reviews offer a fascinating insight into what customers liked and what they didn’t.

 You need to understand where your competitors are doing well, and where they are underperforming.
 They key things to remember is that you should not read too much into the five star or one star reviews, but focus on those that offer a more balanced opinion.
 If you want to learn what your competitors are doing wrong, read their two and three star reviews.
 The one star reviews will consist of those who hated the product or received especially bad customer service, but the two and three star reviews will offer a more honest and unbiased assessment.
+This will give you a head start when launching your eCommerce business.

 - Sort out the admin

-There are some budding entrepreneurs that assume an ecommerce business doesn’t need to follow the same procedures as a physical business because it doesn’t have tangible assets such as a workspace or a storefront.
+There are some budding entrepreneurs that assume an eCommerce business doesn’t need to follow the same procedures as a physical business because it doesn’t have tangible assets such as a workspace or a storefront.
 But this is something that you need to take seriously so that you get the whole administrative side of the company sorted.

 Perhaps the first key step here is to register a domain name.
 It is all well and good coming up with a catchy business name, but if someone has already taken it or the domain name is already in use, you will need to think of something else.
 Find a name that works with a domain they you are happy with.
 You should then register your business with Companies House.